 Halina Matejczuk, who lives in Gródek, recalls:

 ‘We were all good friends: Jews, Orthodox and Catholics.
-There was an orchestra and there all denominations were in it – Abramicki played the violin, and so did my father' says Mrs. Halina.
+There was an orchestra and there all denominations were in it – Abramicki played the violin, and so did my father,’ says Halina.

-One of the photographs from her collection shows a little girl among other children at the kindergarden.
+One of the photographs from her collection shows a little girl among other children at the kindergarten:

 Her parents were famous in all of Gródek, they were a mixed couple and this didn’t happen too often.
 Her father, Motel Morejna, was a Jew, and her mother Luba Januszkiewicz, came from an Orthodox family.

-And she goes on to tell their war story: the girl’s father died in the bombardment, her mother survived living with a Belarusian family, and the little girl from the picture lives today in Olsztyn but she comes to Gródek in the summer.
+She goes on to tell their war story: the girl’s father died during a bombardment, her mother survived living with a Belarusian family, and the little girl from the picture lives today in Olsztyn but she comes to visit Gródek in the summer.

-Speaking of the interwar period, Mrs Halina talks of the terrifying policy of the Polish state towards ethnic minorities.
+Speaking of the Interwar period, Halina talks of the aggressive policies of the Polish state towards ethnic minorities.
 She mentions a certain Nadieya Mojsak, a teacher of Belarusian in Gródek, who was incarcerated in Bereza Kartuska (an internment camp for opposition and minorities in the 1930s).
-And she remembers that ‘Red Gródek’ welcomed the Soviet troops warmly in 1939.
+She remembers how ‘Red Gródek’ welcomed the Soviet troops warmly in 1939.

-In virtually every house in Kleszczele the members of the project came across photographs taken by Jerzy Kostko.
+In virtually every house in Kleszczele, the members of the project came across photographs taken by Jerzy Kostko.
 Kostko earned his living as a town photographer from the 1920s until the 1960s.
 His studio was located in the main street, today called Kolejowa.
-He died in the 80s.
+He died in the 1980s.

-People of Kleszczele believed that the whole archive was gone, thrown out with old junk to the garbage.
-Some believed they had actually saw it being thrown out.
-But in the attic of his house we managed to find two boxes filled with film negatives.
-This turned out the biggest find of the whole expedition, say the members of the Albom.pl project
+The people of Kleszczele believed that the whole archive was gone, thrown out with old junk into the garbage.
+Some believed they had actually seen it being thrown out.
+But, in the attic of his house, we managed to find two boxes filled with film negatives.
+This turned out the biggest find of the whole expedition.

 Kostko was an interesting figure.
-In Kleszczele people remember that he spoke perfect Russian, a rather unusual occurrence in this town inhabited by Poles, Jews, Belarusians and Ukrainians (the idiom spoken in Kleszczele today is a variety of Ukrainian).
+In Kleszczele, people remember that he spoke perfect Russian, a rather unusual occurrence in a town inhabited by Poles, Jews, Belarusians and Ukrainians (the idiom spoken in Kleszczele today is a variety of Ukrainian).
 Some say that his mother was Russian.
 People perceived him as an eccentric loudmouth.
 He was the first in Kleszczele to own a bike, and, later, a motorcycle.
 He also loved women.
-Although Orthodox, he was on good terms with the Catholic priest and the Jews of Kleszczele.
+Although Orthodox, he was on good terms with the Catholic priest and the Jewish community of Kleszczele.

 Fleeing from history

-The history of WW2 is too well-known, say people in Kleszczele.
-Most of the Jewish inhabitants of the town (making up 40% in 1921 of the population, around 600 people) were probably taken to Treblinka.
+The history of WWII is too well-known, say people in Kleszczele.
+Most of the Jewish inhabitants of the town (making up 40% of the population in 1921, around 600 people) were probably taken to Treblinka.

-The ethnographers haven’t found a single Jewish photograph in Kleszczele [a few can be found in the Jewish Historical Institute].
+The ethnographers didn’t find a single Jewish photograph in Kleszczele [(although a few can be found in the Jewish Historical Institute).
 However, some of the people of Kleszczele still hold on to school report cards, written in Yiddish, or in Polish and Yiddish.
-Maria Klimowicz from Dobrowoda, says: It’s evidence of more than school grades.
+Maria Klimowicz from Dobrowoda, says: ‘This is evidence of more than just school grades.‘

 In Lunna, where some of the houses still bear a star of David on the roof, people talk of two exoduses.
-First in 1942, the Jewish population perished, then in 1939-56 most of the local Polish population gradually disappeared – they were either taken to Soviet work camps or escaped the kolkhozy, fleeing to Poland or the West.
+First in 1942, the Jewish population perished as part of the Holocaust, then in 1939-56 most of the local Polish population gradually disappeared – they were either taken to Soviet work camps or escaped the kolkhozy, fleeing to Poland or the West.

 Those who saw Kamenets immediately after the war describe it as a ghost town.
-Of the 4 thousand inhabitants of the town before 1941, 92% were Jewish.
+Of its 4,000 inhabitants of the town before 1941, 92% were Jewish.
 The Christian population amounted to 400 people, and they were the only ones who remained alive.
-Today no trace of the kirkut remains.
-Where the oldest one once stood, a bank was built.
+Today no trace of its Jewish cemeteries remain.
+Where the oldest one once stood, there is now a bank.

-Now the only trace of Jewish character that remains are occasional Jewish tourists wishing to see the birthplace of their forefathers.
+Now the only trace of Jewish character that remains is the occasional Jewish tourist wishing to see the birthplace of their forefathers.

-The ancient town of Wołkowysk was founded in the 13th century, under the Lithuanian king Mindaugas.
-For many centuries it was a royal town in the Great Lithuanian Duchy and the Polish-Lithuanian Commonwealth.
-In the 20th century the Paris-Moscow train stopped in Vawkavysk.
-The bygone glory of this multicultural town jumps to the eye on pre-war pictures.
-Even today there remains in the Volkowausk district surprisingly many Poles (30%) but not Jews.
+The ancient town of Vawkavysk was founded in the 13th century, under the Lithuanian king Mindaugas.
+For many centuries, it was a royal town in the Great Lithuanian Duchy and the Polish-Lithuanian Commonwealth.
+In the 20th century, the Paris-Moscow train stopped in Wołkowysk as it was known then.
+The bygone glory of this multicultural town is immediately noticeable in pre-WWII pictures.
+Even today there remains a surprisingly large number of Poles (30%) in the Vawkavysk district, although there are no more Jews.

-Traces of this rich past were found in Vawkavysk in 2011 by demolition workers in an old villa on Mickiewicza street.
-They came across two boxes filled with 50 glass negatives, which documented the family life of a railway station worker in Vawkavysk between the two world wars.
+Traces of this rich past were found in Vawkavysk in 2011 by demolition workers at an old villa on Mickiewicza Street.
+They came across two boxes filled with 50 glass negatives that documented the family life of a railway station worker in Vawkavysk between the two world wars.
 These photos are all the more precious since they were taken by an extremely talented photographer.
 One of them, in all likeliness, shows their author relaxing with a book on a bed.
-When the negatives were found in 2011 no-one in the area was able to give any information about that family.
+When the negatives were found in 2011, nobody in the area was able to give any information about the family.
 The old residents of the villa had either died or left for Poland.
 In fact, we don’t even know the name of this talented photographer.
-Find more of her photographs here

 Another series of photographs in the Albom.pl show portraits of four young Polish men.
-Each of the photographs is captioned with the name of the man and labeled as the secret organization the Four-Legged Liberators of the Fatherland (the photographs come from the NKVD archive).
-They were all arrested in the 1950 as members of a Polish youth organization and sentenced to 25 years in work camps.
+Each of the photographs is captioned with the name of each man and labelled as the secret organisation ‘the Four-Legged Liberators of the Fatherland’ (the photographs come from the NKVD archive).
+They were all arrested in the 1950 as members of a Polish youth organisation and sentenced to 25 years in work camps.

 Like Vawkavysk, Voupa also boasts a proud past.
-A once honored town of the Great Lithuanian Duchy, Voupa was a favourite summer destination for queen Bona, and a hunting venue for king Stefan Batory.
+A once honoured town of the Great Lithuanian Duchy, Voupa was a favourite summer destination for Queen Bona Sforza, and a hunting venue for King Stefan Batory.
 Not long ago, Voupa possessed a huge 18th-century church and one of the most beautiful wooden synagogues in Belarus.
 The war changed this urban landscape completely.
 Almost all of the Jewish population of the town perished in 1942.

 In the 1950s, it was the houses of Poles that were becoming deserted.
-Some of them left for Poland, others were sent to Kazakhstan, or Workuta.
-Each group photo includes people disappeared, or left or died, says one of the residents of Voupa.
+Some of them left for Poland, others were sent to Kazakhstan or Vorkuta in the Arctic Circle.
+Each group photo includes people who disappeared, left or died, says one of the residents of Voupa.

 Воўпа. Дамоў ужо няма прывычных,